jeanwsr/mokit-doc-mdbook/src/chap2-3.md

 ```
 make all
 ```
 to compile MOKIT.
 This will take about 2 minutes.
 There is no `make install` step.

-If you want to use gfortran+OpenBLAS instead of ifort+MKL, you should run
+If you are using Intel 2025 or higher, where there is `ifx` but no `ifort`, you can run
 ```
-make all -f Makefile.gnu_openblas
+make all -f Makefile.intel_ifx
 ```
-to compile MOKIT.
+instead.

 If you do not need `automr` for automatic multireference calculations and only want to compile one or several modules, e.g. `fch2inp` (for Gaussian -> GAMESS orbital transferring), then you simply need to run
 ```